Setap-fast-food/Automation-Software-Eng-Project-documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the documentation for Setap Automation Software Project !
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Setap Automation Software Project**  Is a Flutter project for restraunts and food vendors It contains two major Graphical User Interface elements, a Kitchen Screen and a Till Screen.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It Uses Firebase Realtime Database to log orders placed on the till interface and then displays them on the kitchen screen.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.